 Fire Protection Criteria Manual Update - Wildland-Urban Interface Code

 Austin Fire is seeking feedback on proposed updates to the Fire Protection Criteria Manual.
-These changes would align the Fire Protection Criteria Manual and 2024 Wildland-Urban Interface Code (WUI Code) content.
-If adopted, the changes are expected to take effect in 2026.
+These changes would align the content of the Fire Protection Criteria Manual and 2024 International Wildland-Urban Interface Code with local amendments (WUI Code).
+If adopted, the changes are expected to take effect in fall of 2026.

 Overview

-The Fire Protection Criteria Manual (FPCM) is a technical manual referenced in Austin’s Land Development Code.
+The Fire Protection Criteria Manual (FPCM) is a technical guide used by the City of Austin.
+It is referenced in the Austin Land Development Code.
 The FPCM outlines how to follow the Fire and WUI Codes.
 It includes rules, examples, and local interpretations.

 Proposed Update